 The categories and tags help your blog readers locate the information they need in a very organized way.

 This here explains well the difference between the two:

-Important: Decide already what categories and tags to use.
-Because in my experience, I now I have to go back and re-categorize and re-tag my posts.
-I am telling you, it is a drain of my time!
+Important Note: Decide early on what categories and tags to use.
+This is because I learned later (*face palm*), that I didn’t put thought to what I was doing.
+I had to re-categorize and re-tag my posts.
+I am telling you; it is a drain time.

 Back-up and secure your website | 12

 Sometimes for no reason at all something goes wrong with it.
 Sometimes, the website seems to go out of sorts or worse, gone!

 That would be a bummer after your having spent so much time and resources to keep its content relevant and shiny.
 It would be worth investing in a tool to secure and back-up your website.